FrancesAkor/Memory-Game/README.md

 * While you unveil the cards, ensure you commit to memory the positions of the different icons
 * Match the icons with less number of moves and in less time

+## Dependencies

+The icons and the write-ups in this game are dependent on Bootstrap version 4.6.1 and Google fonts respectively.
+In addition, the layout of the game was done using flexbox while the responsiveness was improved using media query.

 ## Link to Live Page

 Interested in improving your retentive memory? click [here](https://francesakor.github.io/Memory-Game/)